 The RISC OS GUI

 A look at the RISC OS 3.11 graphical interface from Acorn Computers Ltd in the United Kingdom, released in 1992 contemporary with Apple System 7.
 Please note that I am pretty new to this operating system so there may be inaccuracies and omissions in the text that follows.
-Many thanks go to David Pilling for his assistance with this article.
+Many thanks go to David Pilling and Matthew Blissett for their assistance with this article.
 E&OE.

 A few years ago, I gained possession of an Acorn Archimedes 440/1 personal computer, running RISC OS.
-After failing to understand it without a manual and having negative experiences with stability, I gave it away.
+After failing to understand it without a manual and having negative experiences with stability, I passed the computer on to someone else.
 However, looking around BeebMaster’s site, I viewed his Archimedes pages.
 The silly error messages from RISC OS I posted to a Bug of the Moment entry, but it was this photograph that really caught my attention: Econet notification.

 The RISC OS desktop is divided into two areas: the Pinboard and the Icon Bar.
-The Icon Bar displays the icons of mounted file systems and related special services (e.g. in-built apps and printers) on the left, and active tasks on the right.
+The Icon Bar displays the icons of mounted file systems and related special services (e.g. in-built applications and printers) on the left, and active tasks on the right.
 The rest of the desktop space belongs to the Pinboard, which can show a backdrop and pinned-up icons.
-The Pinboard does not represent a folder as with common systems, but allows you to pin up symbolic links to files.
+The Pinboard does not represent a folder as with common systems, but allows you to pin up icons of files that exist elsewhere.
 The pinboard state must be saved to a file in order to be able to be re-opened on next boot.

 The Pinboard itself is a process which can be closed, removing the desktop background and icons.